mattermost/mattermost-plugin-github/README.md

 ## About the GitHub Plugin

-The Mattermost GitHub plugin uses a webhook to connect your GitHub account to Mattermost, to listen for incoming GitHub events.
+The Mattermost GitHub plugin uses a webhook to connect your GitHub account to Mattermost to listen for incoming GitHub events.
 Events notifications are via DM in Mattermost.
 The Events don’t need separate configuration and include:

 After your System Admin has [configured the GitHub plugin](#configuration), run `/github connect` in a Mattermost channel to connect your Mattermost and GitHub accounts.